emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-8-30-Predicting Short Term Trucking Rates with Random Forests.md

     return baseline_costs, mean_absolute_error, accuracy
 {% endhighlight %}

-The performance metrics for FTL and LTL is as follows.
+We calculate baseline performance metrics for FTL and LTL is as follows.
 Those provide us goals which is model performance should be better than baseline performance.

 | | FTL Baseline | LTL Baseline|